Source: http://bit.ly/1JRMMOz Photo Credit: Dementia CC License: http://bit.ly/2xLZ0ap

 Cantor’s Giant Softshell Turtle Distribution, Habitat, and Ecology

-The amazing Cantor’s Giant Softshell Turtle primarily occurs in the countries of India, Burma, and Thailand.
-Individuals can also be found in Cambodia, Vietnam, China, and Java.
-On occasion, individuals are spotted in neighboring areas as well.
+The amazingly evolved reptile now primarily occurs only in the countries of India, Burma, and Thailand.
+Individuals do also occasionally appear in Cambodia, Vietnam, China, and Java.
+On occasion, individuals even appear in neighboring areas as well.

 It remains undetermined if these are indigenous to these areas, however, leading to even more confusion.
 The remarkable reptile lives almost exclusively in freshwater streams and rivers.
 These bodies of water must also be relatively slow moving.